Organising and Exploring Data

 Why Patterns Matter

-- Form hypotheses
+- Form hypotheses for deeper testing later.

 Building Hypotheses